 - 1.25% for the notary to register the property in the National Property and perform closing duties.

 - 1.5% in goverment stamps and fees if you do a share transfer (that is, you assume the shares of an already established corporation that holds/owns a property).

 - Escrow fees commonly apply if you're going to use a third-party escrow such as Stewart Title.
-Usually this is a relatively small expense.
+This is usually split between Buyer and Seller.

 Do I need my own attorney?

 Can I borrow money from a Costa Rican bank?